Course Details in 2026/27 Session

 Reassessment:

 Failure to submit: Submission of coursework is compulsory for the programme.
-Students are advised that failure to submit without justifiable reason could result in failure of the module.
-Students will be required to submit outstanding work to meet the module outcomes.
+Students are advised that failure to submit in the absence extenuating circumstances could result in failure of the module.
+Students will be required to submit outstanding work to meet the module outcomes

 Other